 - 2 tbsp yogurt

-- juice of 1 lemon
+- 1 juice of lemon

-- salt to taste
+- 1/2 tsp salt or to taste

-- 1 pod of garlic
+- 1 pod garlic

 - 2 tsp red chili powder